Kimbsy/y-combinator-animation/script.md

 <!-- @TODO: I think we need another visual aide for this, can we show a nested tower of bubbles to represent the wrapped self application, and then a single bubble that can create a new nested bubble one at a time. -->

-If you squint a bit this is kinda like the wrapped self application function, we have the call to `f` wrapping the self application of `(x x)` it just has another nested lambda inside it where normally we would just have `(f (x x))`.
-So what is this?

-Essentially this is our escape hatch, we'll call it the delayed evaluation lambda.
-It's what stops the infinite loop of evaluation from being infinite.

 <!-- @TODO: explain how there are two steps, one where we use Y to create a stack of f's, then another when we invoke the stack of fs (the inner fns from the factorial-step example). -->

-## Back to the Y Combinator

-Let's look back at the source code for the Y Combinator now that we're a bit more familiar with some of it's pieces.

-The Y Combinator is a function which takes an `f`.

-It then calls this lambda function on this one.

-Look right here we have a function which takes an `x` and calls `x` with `x` as it's argument.
-The self application function!

-And what are we passing into the self application function?
-This thing, well that's just the wrapped self application function with the delayed evaluation lambda.

-So The Y Combinator takes an `f`, our iteration step function, and creates our dynamically extendable stack of nested calls.
+So The Y Combinator takes an `f`, our iteration step function, and creates a dynamically extending stack of nested calls.

 --------
 # Part 3 - putting it all together